booking new client work for october

 One workflow

-Start where the cost, delay, or missed opportunity is visible.
+Start where the current cost, delay, error rate, or missed opportunity is visible.

 4–8wk